turksmathstuff/turksmathstuff.github.io/calccd.md

 * [Here's a link](https://docs.google.com/file/d/0B11F_FpivrRiS3ZkbXdyS1Q5Z0E/edit?usp=sharing) to the notes.
 * [Here's a link](https://www.youtube.com/watch?v=UZEs5QuYN0Q&list=PL6iwkLfBjZiy6KiiT5id177dd0Gen2tX0) to a YouTube playlist of me working through the notes.
 Complete solutions and explanations!
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZizGhjlMLc9oMnqSELgOWp5u) to a YouTube playlist of additional videos about these notes.

+## Calc D Assignments Video Solutions
+This is an ongoing project of mine, but the videos are all [in this playlist.](https://www.youtube.com/playlist?list=PL6iwkLfBjZiyQiEWIBCCju4I_qjZuaM10)